UK Process Chemistry Award

-The award is sponsored jointly by AstraZeneca, GSK, Pharmaron, SAI Life Sciences and Syngenta and includes a financial contribution to support the recipient’s future academic research efforts.
-The winner will also be invited to present their work at the SCI Process Development Symposium, where they will be presented with the award.
+The award is sponsored by AstraZeneca, GSK, Pharmaron, SAI Life Sciences and Syngenta in partnership with the SCI.
+The winner will receive a financial contribution to support their academic research efforts and an invitation to present their work in a keynote talk at the 43rd SCI Process Development Symposium in Cambridge, UK (14th – 16th April 2027), where they will be presented with the award.

 Sponsored by